Skanska relies on FinMeas measurement technology to lower costs and improve safety

 ”FinMeas was responsible for the support wall anchor force and displacement measurements.
 These measurements enabled us to plan and monitor our work more effectively on this demanding site,” says Tarmo Tarkkio together with Niko Asikainen from the Skanska Infra foundation engineering unit.

 Skanska benefited hugely from monitoring the real-time behaviour of structures.

 “For example, such measurements assure us that the support is adequate.
 This allows us to use lighter structures and reduce costs, which provides a competitive edge, while making construction sites safer for workers.”

 When other buildings are located near the foundation pit, the support walls are usually designed in static form.
 A little room for movement, say 15 millimetres, can be allowed if more space is available.

-Use of measurements has allowed a reduction in the number of anchors used in the IsoKristiina support walls by one third – for a large contracting site, this easily means a saving of thousands of euros.
+The use of measurements allowed a reduction in the number of anchors used in the IsoKristiina support walls by one third – for a large contracting site, this easily means savings of thousands of euros.

 ”Our investment in FinMeas technology soon paid itself back, both in the form of direct cost savings and improved safety.
-There is no point in compromising over displacement measurement .
+There is no point in compromising over displacement measurements.
 The investment is relatively small compared to the overall costs on a construction site.”

-The project has gone smoothly at the IsoKristiina construction site – no hazardous situations have occurred related to structural durability.
-Measurements have also provided new, useful information on how structures behave: for example, how deepening the foundation pit affects upper level anchor forces.
+The project at the IsoKristiina construction site went smoothly, and no hazardous situations occurred related to structural durability.
+Measurements also provided new, useful information on how structures behave, for example, how deepening the foundation pit affects upper level anchor forces.

 Changes in anchor forces are caused by issues such as loads behind support walls and frost heaving of soil.
 In most cases, anchor forces begin to increase when soil frost increases the pressure on a pile wall.
 The wall is then heated to diminish soil frost pressure and to ensure that the forces remain within the anchoring capacity.
 With the help of measurements, such heating can be started at exactly the right time.